Choose one of our entertaining, enthusiastic guides for a Harry Potter tour of some the locations where the films were made or inspired.

 Outside Oxford at Blenheim Palace, you’ll find the cedar of Lebanon with its huge hollow trunk that appeared in the fifth Harry Potter film, The Order of the Phoenix.

-Alnwick Castle featured as Hogwarts throughout the films, including Quidditch training in Philosopher’s Stone, the Flying Ford Anglia scenes as well as Hagrid’s Christmas Tree scenes.
+Alnwick Castle featured as Hogwarts throughout the films which is based in the north-east of England, including Quidditch training in Philosophers’ Stone, the Flying Ford Anglia scenes as well as Hagrid’s Christmas Tree scenes.

-At Lacock Village, the Abbey was used for several Hogwarts interior scenes in the earlier films, including the Mirror of Erised, and Professors Snape and Quirrell’s classrooms.
+At Lacock Village, the Abbey which is in the north-west of England, was used for several Hogwarts interior scenes in the earlier films, including the Mirror of Erised, and Professors Snape and Quirrell’s classrooms.
 Its cloisters were used as some of Hogwart’s corridors and the courtyard made an appearance as well.

 Goathland Railway Station in Yorkshire features as Hogsmeade Station in the films.